 9. If you’re melting in the heat, get out of the city

 I highly recommend you consider this advice I received from Tokyo locals.
 Not only does the city feel hotter with the lack of airflow and so many other sticky sweaty bodies around but the temperature actually is hotter and the humidity percentage higher.
 Take a trip an hour or two inland and you’ll find those open green spaces like Nikko really are cooler and feel a lot more refreshing especially if you head down to the lake or out on the rivers.

 10. Put on that insect repellent

-The mosquitos are out in force in summer in Japan, I’m not taking about when you’re hiking through the marshes, this is in the city, in your apartment, everywhere.
+The mosquitos are out in force in summer in Japan, I’m not talking about when you’re hiking through the marshes, this is in the city, in your apartment, everywhere.
 Take, or buy a good insect repellent, preferably one with deet and use it every day, reapplying when you can.
 If you can take it I’d also have some antihistamine with you just in case you do get bitten.

 My body temperature runs high a little high due to a medication I need to take which attracts the mosquitos like crazy so I do everything I can to avoid being bitten and scratching myself to insanity.

-11. Pack your antipersperant
+11. Pack your antiperspirant

-Once the humidity kicks in you are going to sweat, it’s just reality, and for some reason while you can buy deodorant in Japan, antiperspirant deodorant as we’re used to in Australia is almost impossible to find so I definitely suggest taking it with you.
+Once the humidity kicks in you are going to sweat, it’s just reality, and for some reason, while you can buy deodorant in Japan, antiperspirant deodorant as we’re used to in Australia is almost impossible to find so I definitely suggest taking it with you.